Matthew GibbonsData & Tech Writer

 You can also add ad extensions to Google text ads.
 Ad extensions are additional elements you can add below the description.
 Common types of ad extensions include:

 Ad extensions provide additional information to attract users.

 The other type of Google search ads is carousel or gallery ads.
 These ads, like text ads, show up at the very top of search results pages.
 They feature a combination of text and images — each one appears as a box with text at the bottom and an image above it.

 Whereas text ads usually advertise businesses or services, carousel ads advertise specific products.
 Another difference from text ads is that text ads have an upwards limit of four ads at the top of a page, while carousel ads can appear in groups of close to 20.

 The reason for the larger number of carousel ads is that they appear as, a rotating series of images — you can scroll through a long list of them horizontally, so they only take up a small amount of vertical space.

 Search ads are the ideal format for advertising your business, but you can also advertise on third-party websites with display ads.
 There are different outlets you can use to run display ads, but the best route is to use Google Ads, the same platform where you can create search ads.

 Display ads, or banner ads, are visually oriented.
-When you visit a website and see a box in the margin somewhere that features a flashy image or video, that’s a display ad.
+When you visit a website and see a box in the margin somewhere that features a flashy image or video, that’s an example of display or banner advertising.
 They can appear in different shapes — sometimes they’re a square box to the side, sometimes a long strip at the top of the page.